dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-installation.md

 Similar to the predictor, the monitoring job also consists of a relative start and end date.
 If your data is not changing during previous periods, you can run the monitoring job only for the period you need to review.

 You can specify validation rule groups for the monitoring job.
-Create one monitoring job that runs weekly, using the validation rule group `IDSR - Weekly`
+Create one monitoring job that runs weekly, using the validation rule group `IDS - Weekly`

 If you want to send out the validation notifications, ensure that the "Send notifications" item is selected.